Corporate Governance

 Examples of matters discussed by the Board of Directors

-• Deliberations on the formulation of the new Medium-Term Management Plan
+• Progress of the Medium-Term Management Plan and business plans

 • Focused supervision of SMBC Nikko Securities in light of the administrative action taken by the Financial Services Agency